seangbadamosi/Bootstrap-Learning/README.md

 * disabled state helps with disabled pages making them unclickable (use the class disabled [not attrinute] to make the pagination unclickable)
 * pagination size can be adjusted using the class of pagination-lg or pagination-sm in ul
 * pagination alignment we can use utility classes to change the alignment of the pagination

+### continue
+* BREADCRUMBS
+* breadcrumbs helps to indicate the current page's location within a navigational hierarchy that automatically adds separators via CSS.